iam-arellano/Dockerfile-and-docker-compose-complete/01-dockerfile/readme.txt

 9. MAINTAINER - specifies the maintainer of the Dockerfile
 10. LABEL - adds metadata to the image

+11. ADD - use to add files to the container being built.

 Here is an example of a Dockerfile using these instructions:

 ```